-As a holistic veterinarian, one of the most effective and universal healing aids I use in my practice is ozone therapy.
+One of the most effective and universal healing aids I use in my holistic veterinary practice is ozone therapy.

 Ozone is a century old therapy that can help your dog with any inflammatory disease process.
-So I want to tell you about it and explain how it might help your dog.
+So I want to tell you about ozone therapy for dogs and explain how it can help with many health problems.

 What Is Ozone?